 Because of the perception that women have a harder time in the business world, women often have less interest overall in becoming executives.
 In some ways, this may become the most difficult gap to overcome as businesses seek to increase the number of women in corner offices.
 If women are simply not identifying high powered business careers as feasible for them, they won’t seek these positions.

 What can businesses do?
 Hiring and promoting women is important, but outreach efforts to local young women and teenagers to show them that business is an intriguing career path will also be necessary.
-Investing in mentorship programs that target women and people of color may also assist businesses in boosting the interest in business careers over time.
+Investing in mentorship programs that target women and people of color may also assist businesses in boosting their interest in business careers over time.